-To master the art of selecting tones that are specifically attuned to a client, take Dr. Lemare-Calaba’s workshop: Musical Overtone Feedback as Auditory Reinforcement in Biofeedback or Neurofeedback
+To master the art of selecting tones that are specifically attuned to a client, feel free to consult the manual for the Library of Sounds or arrange a consultation with Dr. Calaba.

 To proceed on your own, some basic choices and ideas are presented below.